 Karen Skvarla Fund for Young Professionals

 The Karen Skvarla Fund was established at TDF in 2014 by her sister, Diane Skvarla.
-Karen was a budding equestrian when she passed away in 1968 at the age of 9-years-old.
-Her family created this Fund to honor Karen, her love of horses, and joy in riding.
+Karen was a budding equestrian when she passed away in 1968 at the age of nine.
+Her family created this Fund to honor Karen, her love of horses, and her joy in riding.

 The purpose of the Karen Skvarla Fund is to provide grants enabling young dressage professionals to pursue a variety of training or educational opportunities.
-Grant applicants should be in the beginning stages of their dressage careers as instructors and/or trainers.
-The Karen Skvarla Fund especially looks for applicants who are eager to grow and improve and who are fair and respectful to both students and horses.
+Grant applicants should be in the beginning stages of their dressage careers as instructors/trainers.
+The Karen Skvarla Fund especially looks for applicants who are eager to grow and improve, share their knowledge with their students and are fair and respectful to their horses.
+The ideal candidate will have demonstrated a strong work ethic, sportsmanship, and contributed to their local equestrian community.

-One annual grant of $1,000 will be available at this time.
-Complete applications are due on or before February 15th of each year.
+Two $1,500 grants will be awarded each year.
+Completed applications are due on or before February 15th.
 A Selection Committee will review applications and announce a decision no later than April 15th.
 Therefore, applicants should apply for training/educational events that fall after April 15th of the year in which they apply.

 - Applicant must be a U.S. Citizen or Permanent Resident.